millipz/nc-de-deliverance-project/README.md

 All Python code should be thoroughly tested, PEP8 compliant, and tested for security vulnerabilities with the `safety` and `bandit` packages.
 Test coverage should exceed 90%.

 As far as possible, the project should be deployed automatically using infrastucture-as-code and CI/CD techniques.
-The deployment scripts can be written as `bash` scripts, Python code, or Terraform.

 You should be able to demonstrate that a change to the source database will be reflected in the data warehouse within 30 minutes at most.